 Having an efficient layering system is super important with any breathable wader material.
 If you have a good wicking base layer in use then that will pull sweat and condensation away from the skin and closer to the breathable membrane for removal.
 A fabric like cotton soaks up the moisture instead, making it difficult to expel and resulting in that feeling like your new waders are leaking, when in fact it’s just a day’s worth of your own sweat.
 Yum.

 So, starting with a core base layer only for those baking Central Otago summer fishing missions where you’re likely to cover a lot of k’s in the sun, and then adding in an insulating fleece layer for when it gets colder, like rod guides frozen cold.

 It might be time to retire those old neoprene waders now.

-Featured in the lowers of the G4Z and G4 Pro Stockingfoot waders.
+Featured in the lowers of the G4Z Pro Stockingfoot waders.
 The Simms proprietary 4-Layer Gore-Tex Pro Shell fabric has been engineered for unrivalled durability, excellent breathability and maximum puncture resistance.
 It is 32% lighter and has a 58% improved hand feel compared to the 5-layer, which was previously used in the G4.
 The comfort factor drastically increases because of these improvements.